golfhub8/camping-planner-app/replit.md

 ## Overview

 The Camping Planner is a full-stack web application designed to help campers organize and discover camping recipes.
-The application features a warm, rustic outdoor aesthetic inspired by the family-friendly camping lifestyle.
+The application features a clean, modern outdoor aesthetic matching The Camping Planner brand identity with teal accents and bold typography.
 Users can create, browse, and search for camping recipes with ingredients and preparation steps optimized for outdoor cooking.

 The application is built as a modern single-page application (SPA) with a REST API backend, featuring a recipe management system with full CRUD capabilities and search functionality.